 - Regular visits from industry contacts to demonstrate cutting edge and prototype products

-- AMATA is a working venue, offering a year-round public programme of diverse theatre, music, dance and other events
+- AMATA is a working venue, offering a year-round performance programme of diverse theatre, music, dance and other events

 - Opportunities to work on showcases for Island Records

 Please note that as this course is an accelerated degree, Student Finance will support students across 52 weeks, not 31 weeks, as would ordinarily be the case at Falmouth.
 The exact amount of additional support you'll receive will be calculated by Student Finance on application.
 For general information about funding available, please visit our undergraduate funding page

 You'll need to apply via ucas using University code F33, and course code 206X

 For detailed information on the application process and entry requirements, use our application guidance.

 Successful applicants will then be invited to attend an interview.
 For details on what to expect and how to prepare, read our course interview information.